 Due to the location and size of the onsite laundry in our halls, we are not unfortunately going to be able to safely allow access.
-However we are working with Bandbox Laundry who have agreed to pick up and collect laundry.
+However we are working with Bandbox Laundry who are able to provide a collection and next day delivery service Monday to Friday.
 This is available to all students, in halls or privately rented accommodation.

 Phone: 0161 923 4709

 We will continue to collect waste from halls accommodation.
-Please refer to the email you should have received detailing the specific arrangements for your hall.
+For information about waste and recycling arrangements in halls, please visit our recycling page.
 In any event, you are welcome to take waste outside the door of your building, provided you are wearing a face covering and maintain social distancing as you do so.

 If you live in privately rented accommodation you should dispose of waste as normal.